legendary-bro/Better-Pokecord/README.md

 (backslash is typically directly above the enter key)

-Similar to Shift+Enter, but instead of “catch “ appearing in the text bar it will briefly display the word “waiting” in the text bar before waiting for the input.
+Similar to Shift+Enter, but instead of “catch “ appearing in the text bar it will display the word “waiting” in the text bar before waiting for user input.
 To be used when you want to change the PV but don't need to catch anything.
 20 second timeout/clear rule also applies here.

 ### 3.3 Known issues with the PV system